ARGENTINA

 "Bambooing his breeches"

-Rather similar to the previous item, except that this undated gouache on rice paper (held in the New York Public Library) clearly shows that the culprit's trousers have been lowered to uncover his buttocks.
+Rather similar to the previous item, except that this undated gouache on rice paper (held in the New York Public Library) shows that the culprit's trousers have been lowered to uncover his buttocks.

 Gyatse Dzong fortress, ancient punishment